ktoso/swift-evolution/proposals/NNNN-async-function-isolation.md

 For most calls, the switch upon entering the function will have no effect, because it's already running on the executor of the actor parameter.

+### Task executor preferences

+// suggest adding a new h3 here, so it's easier to find

 A task executor preference can still be used to configure where a nonisolated async function runs.
 However, if the nonisolated async function was called from an actor with a custom executor, the task executor preference will not apply.
 Otherwise, the code will risk a data-race, because the task executor preference does not apply to actor-isolated methods with custom executors, and the nonisolated async method can be passed mutable state from the actor.

+// Hmm... yeah I see how we have to do this... since now those async methods will get the caller isolation so if we'd run on any other thread we'd break the isolation model;
+// This seems safe, okey.

+// TODO: show example that @concurrrent/isolated(never) async functions DO respect the task executor preference.
+// I believe those can and should respect it, as we lost isolation so we're not risking concurrent accesses.

 ### Import-as-async heuristic